Join the effort

 ⦿ Choose warmer-toned bulbs (less than 3000 Kelvin) for outdoor lighting

-⦿ Turn off unused interior lights, especially on upper floors, and draw window coverings if people are working after sunset
+⦿ Turn off unused interior lights or draw window coverings if people are working after sunset—especially on upper floors—to block interior lighting that can be seen from the outside

 ⦿ Provide task/area lighting for workers staying late